ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- messageType REQUIRED.
-It MUST be the value urn:ietf:satp:msgtype:ack-commit-final-msg.
+- messageType REQUIRED: It MUST be the value urn:ietf:satp:msgtype:ack-commit-final-msg.

 - sessionId REQUIRED: A unique identifier chosen earlier by client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - hashPrevMessage REQUIRED.
 The cryptographic hash of the last message.
 The default hash algorithm is SHA256.

 - assignmentAssertionClaimFormat REQUIRED.
 The default format is JSON, with parts being base64 encoded as needed.
 The default format is denoted as "ASSIGNMENT_ASSERTION_CLAIM_FORMAT_1".

-- assignmentAssertionClaim REQUIRED.
-The claim or statement by the server that the asset has been assigned by the server to the intended beneficiary.
+- assignmentAssertionClaim REQUIRED: The claim or statement by the server that the asset has been assigned by the server to the intended beneficiary.

 Example: